Feminism in Senegal: Post-independence

-Prior to Gueye and Ba's three waves, the Union des Femmes Sénégalaises was created several decades earlier, in 1956, before merging into what later became known as the Socialist Party of Senegal, the party that held political power in Senegal for several decades.
-Other women's organisations were created, including the Association des Femmes Africaines pour la Recherche et le Développement (AFARD) established in 1977, some of whose members were key in creating Yewwu-Yewwi.
+Colonization led to the introduction of Patriarchal society that replaced indigenous systems that revered female authority.
+These shifts in gender dynamics led to the emergence of feminist organizing.The Union des Femmes Sénégalaises was established in 1956, before merging into what later became known as the Socialist Party of Senegal, the party that held political power in Senegal for several decades.
+Other women's organizations were created to advocate for women's rights and gender equality.
+The Association des Femmes Africaines pour la Recherche et le Développement (AFARD), a research-driven Pan-Africanist feminist movement that focuses on using experiences and research of women to influence gender policies and advocate for women's rights, was established in 1977.
+AFARD made a significant contribution to shaping feminist ideas in Senegal.
+Some of the key members of AFARD were co-founders of the Yewwu-Yewwi movement (YY).

 1980s and 1990s

-Yewwu-Yewwi (YY) was created in 1984, by founders including the sociologist Marie Angélique Savané.
-YY was overtly feminist, calling for "resistance and struggle" against patriarchal norms and institutions in both private and public life.
-YY opposed polygamy, support women's rights of contraception and abortion, equal rights for women and men in politics and in salaries.
-Gueye and Ba see YY as having successfully created "national and international momentum" in improving women's status.
+The emergence of the Yewwu-Yewwi (YY) movement led to a significant change in the history of feminism in Senegal.
+This movement with founding activists such as Marie Angélique Savané was overtly feminist, advocating for "resistance and struggle" against patriarchal norms and institutions in both private and public life that reinforced women's oppression.
+YY adopted strategies that challenged Patriarchal norms such as opposing polygamy, supporting women's rights to contraception and abortion and advocating for gender equality and wages.
+Gueye and Ba see YY as having successfully generating a "national and international momentum" that improved women's status.

-According to Gueye and Ba, YY membership was mostly elite and leftist.
-It was verbally attacked by Islamists as the "henchmen of Satan" and "corrupting" society, as "ugly women" and as "easy women", and some were physically attacked.
-YY did not grow to include wider social groups or youth, leading to its eventual dissolution.